 The 10-set Meditation Classical Relaxation series (pictured on the right)

-Andreas Vollenweider's New Age "free music"
+Andreas Vollenweider's New Age "free music" (link at the end)

 David Young's recorder music

 Dancing Cat Records' Hawaiian slack key guitar recordings

 Much of Carlos Nakai's Native American type music